 - Boat Departures to The Similan Islands

-They are located in the Andaman Sea, 60km from the nearest point of mainland, which is at Tab Lamu, Khao Lak, Phang Nga.
+The archipelago is located in the Andaman Sea, 60km from the nearest point of mainland, which is at Khao Lak, Phang Nga.
 The Andaman Sea is the easternmost part of the Indian Ocean, and therefore the seas are affected by monsoon winds and currents.
 But the marine life and water clarity are among the best in the world.

-Park rangers live and work on the islands, and tourists are able to stay in simple huts on islands #4 & #8.
-However, the islands are referred to as uninhabited because there are no houses or permanent settlements there.
+Park rangers live and work on the islands, and tourists used to be able to stay in simple huts on islands #4 & #8 but this was stopped from 2018.
 Several islands are out of bounds to the public.
 The reasons include a turtle sanctuary and the royal family using one.

 The islands are tropical, and have lots of marine life in their crystal-clear warm waters.
 On the west side of the islands above and below the surface is different from that on the eastern side.
-This is because of millions of years of sea currents, wind and waves shaping the western shores, while the eastern side has been protected.
-Underwater, the marine life generally involves smaller species on the sheltered eastern side compared to the exposed western side.
+This is because of millions of years of sea currents, wind and waves shaping the western shores, while the eastern side has been better protected from the elements.
+Underwater, the marine life generally involves smaller species on the sheltered eastern side compared to the exposed western side where you will find more variety and some larger species.

 There are various ways of getting to the Similan Islands.
 Of course, all of them involve travelling by boat for the final stage, but depending on where you’re coming from there are lots of other forms of transport.
 These include plane, bus and taxi, but usually no train travel.
 The most-popular port or pier on the mainland is Khao Lak’s Tab Lamu Pier, in Phang Nga.
 You can also leave the mainland from Phuket or Ranong, but these involve spending a lot more time at sea.